Huh? I have no clue what you’re talking about. Please explain.

 Thanks for the answer.
 Understood.

 No hard feelings Jack Sparrow (not entirely sure why I called you that, but you have permission to jack me up witta totally random nickname for no other reason than humor and summertime banter ) I hope you can kinda get a glimpse in-terw (yes it’s prounounced how its spelled lol) my mindset and why I deem it as vital to keep in mind though not to the exclusion or de-emphasis of Biblical narratives or concepts as they are presented at face value.
 It just enriches imo, our understanding of God’s ever-present activity behind-the-scenes through both direct and indirect agencies (as if pondering our human existence wasn’t mystical enough lol).
-I’ve recently tried to make pondering God’s omnipresence an active mental/emotional/spiritual exercise to help me remember he’s always there at every moment in my life even if I don’t “feel” him though the filling/baptism of the Holy Spirit is something I’m praying for and working towards.
+I’ve recently tried being mindful of God’s omnipresence an active mental/emotional/spiritual exercise to help me remember he’s always there at every moment in my life even if I don’t “feel” him though the filling/baptism of the Holy Spirit is something I’m praying for and working towards.
 Cheers to you too Elder Dave.

 Well ok then!
 I’m off to read the OP again.